 On September 23, 1946, the first River Forecast Center (RFC) was founded.

-On July 12, 1950, Bureau chief Francis W. Reichelderfer officially lifted the agency's ban on public tornado alerts in a Circular Letter, due to the difficulty in accurately predicting tornadic activity.
+On July 12, 1950, Weather Bureau chief Francis W. Reichelderfer officially lifted the agency's ban on public tornado alerts, instructing stations to avoid statements negating the Bureau's ability to make tornado forecasts.

-In March 1952, the Bureau issued its first experimental public tornado forecasts after facing criticism for preventing the release of the USAF Severe Weather Warning Center's tornado forecasts.
+In March 1952, the Weather Bureau issued its first experimental public tornado forecasts after facing criticism for refusing to provide public tornado warnings and preventing the release of the USAF Severe Weather Warning Center's tornado forecasts beyond military personnel.

-In 1957, the Bureau began using radars for short-term forecasting of local storms and hydrological events, using modified versions of those used by Navy aircraft to create the WSR-57 (Weather Surveillance Radar, 1957).
+In 1957, the Weather Bureau began using radars for short-term forecasting of local storms and hydrological events, utilizing modified versions of Navy aircraft radars to create the WSR-57 (Weather Surveillance Radar, 1957).

 In August 1966, the Weather Bureau became part of the Environmental Science Services Administration (ESSA).

-On October 1, 1970, the Environmental Science Services Administration (ESSA) was renamed the National Oceanic and Atmospheric Administration (NOAA), and the Weather Bureau became the National Weather Service (NWS).
+On October 1, 1970, the Environmental Science Services Administration (ESSA) was renamed the National Oceanic and Atmospheric Administration (NOAA), and the Weather Bureau became the National Weather Service, with the enactment of the National Environmental Policy Act.

-In 1970, the United States Weather Bureau adopted its current name, the National Weather Service (NWS).
+In 1970, the United States Weather Bureau officially changed its name to the National Weather Service (NWS).

 Beginning in 1974, some of the WSR-57 radars were upgraded to WSR-74 models.

-In 1983, NOAA administrator John V. Byrne proposed auctioning off all of the weather satellites to repurchase data from private buyers, outsourcing weather observation stations, NOAA Weather Radio and computerized surface analysis to private companies but the proposal failed in a Congressional vote.
+In 1983, NOAA administrator John V. Byrne proposed to auction off all of the weather satellites, repurchase data from private buyers, outsourcing weather observation stations, NOAA Weather Radio and computerized surface analysis to private companies; however, the proposal failed in a Congressional vote.

-Between 1988 and 1997, the NEXRAD (Next Generation Radar) system of Doppler radars was deployed to improve the detection and warning time of severe local storms, replacing the WSR-57 and WSR-74 systems.
+Between 1988 and 1997, the NEXRAD (Next Generation Radar) system of Doppler radars was deployed to replace the WSR-57 and WSR-74 systems, aiming to improve the detection and warning time of severe local storms.

-Between 1988 and 1997, the NEXRAD (Next Generation Radar) system of Doppler radars was deployed to improve the detection and warning time of severe local storms, replacing the WSR-57 and WSR-74 systems.
+Between 1988 and 1997, the NEXRAD (Next Generation Radar) system of Doppler radars was deployed to replace the WSR-57 and WSR-74 systems, aiming to improve the detection and warning time of severe local storms.

-By 1997, the WSR-88D Doppler weather radar system, also called NEXRAD, was fully deployed throughout the majority of the United States.
+By 1997, the WSR-88D Doppler weather radar system, also called NEXRAD, was fully deployed throughout the majority of the United States, with 158 radar sites in operation.

-In October 2000, the NOAA Weather Wire Service (NWWS) was established as a satellite data collection and dissemination system.
+In October 2000, the NOAA Weather Wire Service (NWWS) was established as a satellite data collection and dissemination system operated by the National Weather Service.

-In 2005, Pennsylvania Senator Rick Santorum introduced the National Weather Service Duties Act of 2005, a bill which would have prohibited the NWS from freely distributing weather data.
-The bill died in committee.
+In 2005, Pennsylvania Senator Rick Santorum introduced the National Weather Service Duties Act of 2005, a bill which would have prohibited the NWS from freely distributing weather data; however, the bill attracted no cosponsors and died in committee.

 Until September 30, 2007, local offices of the National Weather Service issued warnings for severe thunderstorms, tornadoes, flash flooding and marine hazards using geopolitical boundaries.

-On October 1, 2007, storm-based warnings were implemented, delineating alerts for meteorological or hydrological threats by polygonal shapes in map-based weather hazard products.
+On October 1, 2007, the National Weather Service implemented storm-based warnings, delineating alerts for meteorological or hydrological threats by polygonal shapes in map-based weather hazard products.

 By the spring of 2015, the Impact Based Warning system expanded to 80 Weather Forecast Offices overseen by the Central, Eastern, Southern and Western Region Headquarters.

-As of 2016, the National Weather Service was organized as follows.
+As of 2016, the National Weather Service was organized.

-In 2016, critics claimed that NWS forecasts are not as accurate as they could be, which has resulted in inaccurate daily weather forecasts and dangerously bad predictions concerning the location and intensity of extreme weather events like blizzards and hurricanes.
+In 2016, critics such as University of Washington professor Cliff Mass claimed that NWS forecasts are not as accurate as they could be, and that this has resulted in inaccurate daily weather forecasts.

-In 2016, the NOAA announced to develop The Next Generation Global Prediction System.
+In 2016, the NOAA announced the development of The Next Generation Global Prediction System.

 Weather radar is a crucial tool for detecting precipitation assessing...